Suhass27/JAVA_PROJECT/README.md

 2) Classs selection

-                The teacher/teachers are left with a option to choose the repescting the class which they held
+                The teacher/teachers are left with a option to choose the repescting the class which they handle

 3) Class updation